willhowes/makers_portfolio_and_notes/week_7.md

 * 3-5 projects on CV (inc. final project).
 * quite often have to talk about the final project in the interview.
 * READMEs important.

+### REACT
+* It is a single page application framework.
+* The main app outputs to the ```id="root"``` element.
+* Only for the View part of the MVC model.
+* COMPONENTS - e.g. on a Todo web app you might have:
+- a "Search" component for the search bar section of the page
+- a "TodoList" component for listing the all the todos.
+- a "Todo" component for each individual Todo item
+- an "AddTodo" component for adding a new Todo item

+* STATE:
+- components have a "state" which is an object which determines how the components renders and behaves.